The Problems with SaaS

 Table of Contents

-However, not all free plans are equal.
-And software providers may be harming their user base by not allowing trial customers enough access to truly evaluate their software services.
+Nevertheless, it’s important to recognize that not all free plans are created equal.
+Some software providers may unintentionally hinder their user base by not providing trial customers with sufficient access to thoroughly evaluate the capabilities of their software services.

 [ continue ]